jdede/inet-showcases/docs/visualizer/networknode/index.md

 <img src="Icons_on_osgscene.png" class="screen" />

-In our next experiment, we replace the nodes' icon with external 3D models.
+In our next experiment, we replace the icon of the nodes with external 3D models.
 The following configuration is used to replace 2D icons with 3D models.
 The models are scaled in order to have the right size.